bradyhouse/house/fiddles/aws/overview.md

 ### Trusted Advisor

 	Featured in the Solutions Architect exam.
 Service that analyzes your AWS environment and provides "advice" on how it can be improved.
+[AWS Trusted Advisor](https://docs.aws.amazon.com/awssupport/latest/user/getting-started.html#trusted-advisor)

 ### Managed Services